rehierl/node-tree-outliner/1-3-hierarchies/2-1-set-of-sets-to-tree.md

 Note that the only information available, which can be used to reliably create a node tree based on a given hierarchy, are the relationships the sets have with each other.
-That is, because the definition of a hierarchy has no characteristics with regards to the elements in `V`.
+That is because the definition of a hierarchy has no characteristics with regards to the elements in `V`.
 Consequently, the node tree to the right has one node per set `(s in P)`, not one node per element `(v in V)` (i.e. 8 nodes, not 5).